pshegde123/myflix-client/README.md

 # myFlix App

-This repository contains the code for a React based application - myFlix.
+This repository contains the code for the client side of a React based application - myFlix.
 This app allows users to explore a movie database, view movie details, manage favorites, and interact with user profiles through a responsive interface.

 ---